sthwalo/MPBH/docs/deployment.md

 1. Check the application logs for specific error messages
 2. Consult the Afrihost knowledge base for hosting-specific issues
 3. Contact the development team for application-specific problems

+## Redis Installation on Afrihost

+Redis is optional but recommended for improved performance.
+If your Afrihost hosting plan supports Redis:

+1. Contact Afrihost support to enable Redis on your hosting account
+2. Once enabled, you'll receive the Redis host, port, and credentials
+3. Update your `.env` file with these credentials

+If Redis is not available, the application will function normally without caching, though performance may be affected under high load.